ministryofjustice/hmpps-estate-map/README.md

 This causes the `x-ms-token-aad-access-token` header to be present on all incoming requests, which we use to authenticate with the Azure API.

+See https://cgillum.tech/2016/03/07/app-service-token-store/ for information about token refresh calls.

 [1]: https://docs.microsoft.com/en-us/azure/app-service/app-service-authentication-overview
 [2]: https://docs.microsoft.com/en-us/azure/app-service/app-service-mobile-how-to-configure-active-directory-authentication
 [3]: https://cgillum.tech/2016/03/25/app-service-auth-aad-graph-api/